apache/mynewt-blinky/README.md

 ## Updating Tadpole

 Development of the core operating system is done on larva, which contains the core of the OS.
-In order to update the tadpole repository, the make\_tadpole script must be run:
+In order to update the tadpole repository, the hatch\_tadpole script must be run:

-    $ cd larva;
+    $ cd larva
     $ ./scripts/hatch_tadpole.sh ~/dev/larva ~/dev/tadpole

 Where ~/dev/larva is your larva directory, and ~/dev/tadpole is your tadpole directory.